-BS (58 hours in core; 4 co-requisite hours; min.
+BS (52 hours in core; min.
 30 hours in concentration, see concentration list)

-This major prepares students to teach at the elementary level (grades one through six) in general and special education settings.
+This major prepares students to teach at the elementary level (grades 1 through 6) in general and special education settings.
 The major includes a minimum of 150 hours of field experience in general and/or inclusive classroom settings, which must be completed prior to student teaching; that field experience is linked to education courses, including (but not limited to) the following: EDUC 114, 221, 235, 240 and 314.